mmarconi117/Ilkiv-Makeup/README.md

 Form Submission:
  A user-friendly form allowing visitors to submit inquiries or bookings.

+User Registration:
+ Allows users to create an account.
+ Authentication functionality for logging in and out.

 Responsive Design:
 A design that adapts smoothly to different screen sizes, ensuring a consistent user experience across all devices.
 State Management: Integrated Redux for efficient state management across the application.